mpihlstrom/femton/exposition.md

 \end{bmatrix}
 $$

-We want to determine the longest edge for some $t'$ when the edges are collinear.
+We want to determine the longest edge for some t' when the edges are collinear.
 As before, we cannot allow square roots and fractions, so the expressions have to be expanded.
-Without loss of generality, we derive the formulas for the difference between the squared magnitudes of vectors $\vec{ab}$ and $\vec{bc}$, beginning with the general case when $A \neq 0$.
+Without loss of generality, we derive the formulas for the difference between the squared magnitudes of vectors $\vec{ab}$ and $\vec{bc}$.
+Beginning with the general case when

+ $$A \neq 0$$

+ we get the following formulas.

 $$
 g_{\vec{ab}}(t') \diamond g_{\vec{bc}}(t') =